MicrosoftDocs/Hololens/hololens/hololens-insider.md

    >
    > Setting both DailyRecurrent and WeeklyRecurrent configurations on the same device is not supported.

-1. For the data type field, choose **String**.
+1. For the **data type** field, choose **String**.

-1. For the value field, enter a date value for a starting date and time, such as *2023-01-06T10:35:00* to set DailyRecurrent reboots starting on the given date and *two minutes after* the set starting time daily.
+1. For the **value** field, enter a date value for a starting date and time, such as *2023-01-06T10:35:00* to set DailyRecurrent reboots starting on the given date and *two minutes after* the set starting time daily.
 Similarly, setting WeeklyRecurrent reboots starting at the given date and *two minutes after* the starting time every 7 days.
 For example, if you specify 10:00, the reboot will occur at 10:02.

 > [!NOTE]
 >
-   > The actual time of recurrent schedule reboots is around 2 minutes after the configured time.
+> The actual time of recurrent schedule reboots is about 2 minutes after the configured time.
 This delay is expected and intentional to preserve the operations and communication states.

 ### Update available notification